quietsy/Fail2Ban/README.md

 }
 ```

-Repeat the process for all internal applications.
+Repeat the process for all internal applications and for every location block.

-The recommended way to access internal applications from the internet is through a VPN, for example WireGuard:
+One way to securely access internal applications from the internet is through a VPN, for example WireGuard:

 [WireGuard Container](https://hub.docker.com/r/linuxserver/wireguard)

 [WireGuard on OPNSense](https://blog.linuxserver.io/2019/11/16/setting-up-wireguard-on-opnsense-android/)

 ## Fail2Ban
 Fail2Ban is an intrusion prevention software that protects external applications from brute-force attacks.
-Attackers who fail to login to your applications a certain number of times will get blocked from accessing all of your applications.
+Attackers that fail to login to your applications a certain number of times will get blocked from accessing all of your applications.

-Fail2Ban does this by looking for failed login attempts in log files, counts the failed attempts in a short period, and bans the IP address of the attacker.
+Fail2Ban looks for failed login attempts in log files, counts the failed attempts in a short period, and bans the IP address of the attacker.

-First, we need to mount the logs to SWAG's container, add a volume for the log to the compose yaml:
+Mount the application logs to SWAG's container by adding a volume for the log to the compose yaml:
 ```
       - /path/to/nextcloud/nextcloud.log:/nextcloud/nextcloud.log:ro
 ```
-In case the application has multiple log files with dates, mount the entire folder:
+If the application has multiple log files with dates, mount the entire folder:
 ```
       - /path/to/jellyfin/log:/jellyfin:ro
 ```

-Recreate the container with the log mount, then create a file called nextcloud.conf under fail2ban/filter.d:
+Recreate the container with the log mount, then create a file called nextcloud.local under fail2ban/filter.d:
 ```
 [Definition]
 failregex=^.*Login failed: '?.*'? \(Remote IP: '?<ADDR>'?\).*$
           ^.*\"remoteAddr\":\"<ADDR>\".*Trusted domain error.*$
 ignoreregex =
 ```
 The configuration file containes a pattern by which failed login attempts are matched.
-In order to test the pattern, fail to login to nextcloud and look for the entry corresponding to your failed attempt.
+Test the pattern by failing to login to nextcloud and look for the entry corresponding to your failed attempt.
 ```
 {"reqId":"k5j5H7K3eskXt3hCLSc4i","level":2,"time":"2020-10-14T22:56:14+00:00","remoteAddr":"1.2.3.4","user":"--",
 "app":"no app in context","method":"POST","url":"/login","message":"Login failed: username (Remote IP: 5.5.5.5)",
 "userAgent":"Mozilla/5.0 (Linux; Android 11; Pixel 5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/5.6.7.8 Mobile
 Safari/537.36","version":"19.0.4.2"}
 ```
-In order to test the pattern in nextcloud.conf, run the following command on the docker host:
+Test the pattern in nextcloud.local by running the following command on the docker host:
 ```
-docker exec swag fail2ban-regex /nextcloud/nextcloud.log /config/fail2ban/filter.d/nextcloud.conf
+docker exec swag fail2ban-regex /nextcloud/nextcloud.log /config/fail2ban/filter.d/nextcloud.local
 ```
 If the pattern works, you will see matches corresponding to the amount of failed login attempts:
 ```
 Lines: 92377 lines, 0 ignored, 2 matched, 92375 missed
 [processed in 7.51 sec]
 ```
 The final step is to activate the jail, add the following to fail2ban/jail.local:
 ```
 [nextcloud]
 enabled = true